molkoback/cellapp/README.md

  * Use watershed: use watershed algorithm to segment regions.
  * Use convex hull: ignore curves that are bulged inside.
  * Minimum cell area: cells smaller than this will be ignored.
+ * Save analysis results: save analysis results as text files when using Process All.
+ * Save segmented image: save segmented images when using Process All.

 ### Output parameters
  * Area: cell area.